zarusz/SlimMessageBus/docs/intro.t.md

 > Since version 2.0.0

 The SMB bus configuration can be split into modules.
-This allows to keep the bus configuration alongside the relevant application module (or layer).
+This allows to keep the bus configuration alongside the relevant application module (or layer):

-The `services.AddSlimMessageBus(mbb => { })` can be called multiple times.
-The end result will be a sum of the configurations (the supplied `MessageBusBuilder` instance will be the same).
+- The `services.AddSlimMessageBus(mbb => { })` can be called multiple times.
+- The end result will be a sum of the configurations (the supplied `MessageBusBuilder` instance will be the same).

 Consider the example:

 ```cs
 // Module 1